Table of Contents Show

 Additionally, this parlor is known for its inclusive environment, dedication, and professionalism, where Emily Joy loves inking portraits of animals, among other things.

 9) Katie Green – Blue Ox Tattoo

-    Katie Green is one of the Portland tattoo artists who like one-on-one conversations with her clients.
+Katie Green is one of the tattoo artists who likes one-on-one conversations with her clients.
 She is introverted by nature and prides herself on providing a positive experience for all customers from beginning to end.

 Even when the covid hit people really high and took its toll the shop was kept clean by means of sterilization.
 The people running Blue Ox Tatto had gone above and beyond to follow safety standards.

 While looking for the right person to do your job you will come across a series of portfolios so that you can always select the right person for doing the job.
-The pricing has been done in such a way that there are $100 minimum tattoo under three hours.
-The rate varies and for larger pieces it is priced at $175 per hour.
+The pricing has been done in such a way that there are $100 minimum tattoos under three hours.
+The rate varies and for larger pieces, it is priced at $175 per hour.